top of page

 TUSHY made bidets cool.
 Their branding is hilarious, but their hardware is serious.

 • The Design: It is beautiful.
 With bamboo or metallic knobs and a slim profile, it looks like a high-end fixture.
 It’s designed to be seen.
+If you have a modern bathroom, this fits right in.

 • The Features: The "Schmutz Shield" keeps the nozzle hidden and clean when not in use.
 The "Smart Spray" nozzle adjuster lets you tilt the angle for a perfect hit every time.